Join your friends and neighbors in opposing Cardinal-Hickory Creek

 Powerline Proposal Details

-• Cardinal-Hickory Creek (CHC) would be a high-voltage 345kV transmission line supported by 17-story tall towers, the highest permitted by Wisconsin state law.
+• Cardinal-Hickory Creek (CHC) would be a high-voltage 345kV transmission line supported by 17-story tall towers.

 • It’s estimated to cost at least $500 million plus financing costs with a mandated 10.2% ($50 million or more) annual rate of return for the developers.
 These costs would be borne by the ratepayers over the anticipated 30-40 yr. lifetime of the line.

 • ATC profits solely on the construction and maintenance of powerlines whether they are needed or not.
 They have every incentive to simply build new infrastructure regardless of need.